davidmcclure/pull-twitter-followers/README.md

     );
     ```

     Where `timestamp` is the same for all rows harvested during a given cursor iteration.
 (The time the job started.)
-This makes it's possible to repeatedly snapshot the same account(s) at different points in time, and store everything in the same place.
+This makes it's possible to repeatedly snapshot the same account(s) at different points in time.